ChristianHoesel/openapi-example/README.md

 # openapi-example
-Example for generating Java Code from OpenApi Spec
+Example for generating Java Code from OpenApi Spec (with https://github.com/OpenAPITools/openapi-generator)